Homotopy Coherent Mapping Class Group Actions and Excision for Hochschild Complexes of Modular Categories: The homotopy coherent Lego-Teichmüller game

 \begin{enumerate} \item[(RU)] Suppose $U =(C,S)$ is a colored cut system and $S'' \subset S' \subset S$ proper inclusions of subsets such that $(\Gamma,S')$ and $(\Gamma,S'')$ are still colored cut systems, then the composition of uncolorings corresponding to $S''\subset S'$ and $S'\subset S$, respectively, is equal to the uncoloring

 corresponding to $S''\subset S$.

-\item[(RM)] For the composition of admissible moves, the relations for the underlying moves that hold in the groupoid $\C(\Sigma)$ of cut systems are inherited. \item[(C)] Uncolorings and admissible moves commute in the obvious way. \end{enumerate}
+\item[(RM)] For the composition of admissible moves, the relations for the underlying moves that hold in the groupoid $\C(\Sigma)$ of cut systems are inherited. \item[(C)] Uncolorings and admissible moves commute in the obvious way (provided, of course, that both compositions exist). \end{enumerate}

 \begin{definition} For an extended surface $\Sigma$, we call the category $\Chat(\Sigma)$ the \emph{category of colored cut systems $\Sigma$}. \end{definition} The category $\Chat(\Sigma)$ comes with a canonical functor which forgets the coloring, sends uncolorings to identities and admissible moves to the underlying moves.
 Note that (RM) ensures that this defines really a functor.